hanggrian/IIT-CS430/IIT-CS430-Spring2021/hw1.md

   return sum
 ```

+## Problem 4

-## 4. Give pseudocode for the following problem: given an array $A[1 \ldots n]$ containing the numbers $1,2,\ldots,n$ and representing a permutation, modify $A$ to represent the next lexicographic permutation.
-Analyse running time (which should not exceed $O(n)$) and argue correctness (why the output is lexicographically bigger than the input? why other permutations lexicographically bigger than the input are bigger than the output?).
+Give pseudocode for the following problem: given an array $A[1 \ldots n]$
+containing the numbers $1,2,\ldots,n$ and representing a permutation, modify $A$
+to represent the next lexicographic permutation.
+Analyse running time (which
+should not exceed $O(n)$) and argue correctness (why the output is
+lexicographically bigger than the input? why other permutations
+lexicographically bigger than the input are bigger than the output?).

+### Answer

 ```
 nextPermutation(A, n):